HarryRybacki/rust_developer/hw05_client_server_msger/homework.md

 ### Usage:

-1. Launch the server from terminal 1: `cargo run --bin server`
+1. Launch the server from terminal 1: `cargo run --bin server -- <server ip> <server port>`
 2. Call client to pass message to server from terminal 2: `cargo run --bin client`
 3. Confirm message received in stdout of terminal 1.

+Note: The server can be called without specifiying an IP/Port.
+In that case, a default address of localhost:11111 will be used.

 ### Questions: